Big images of two-dimensional pseudorepresentations: Introduction

-Let $p$ be an odd prime, $A$ a local pro-$p$ domain with maximal ideal $\m$ and residue field $\F \coloneqq A/\m$, and $\Pi$ a profinite group.
-Let $\rho \colon \Pi \to \GL_2(A)$ be a continuous representation\footnote{In fact we consider $2$-dimensional pseudorepresentations, but we content ourselves with true representations for the purposes of this introductory section.} with the property that the residual representation $\rhobar \coloneqq \rho \cmod{\m}$ is \emph{residually multiplicity-free}: either absolutely irreducible, or a sum of two distinct characters to $\F^\times$.
-Our goal is to study the image of $\rho$ from an algebraic perspective, with an eye towards applications to modular forms and their $p$-adic families.
-In those settings $\Pi$ is a Galois group and $A$ is a finite extension of $\Z_p$ or of $\Z_p \lb X_1, \ldots, X_n \rb$ for some $n \geq 1$.
+Let $p$ be an odd prime, $A$ a local pro-$p$ domain with maximal ideal $\m$ and (finite) residue field $\F \coloneqq A/\m$, and $\Pi$ a profinite group.
+Let $\rho \colon \Pi \to \GL_2(A)$ be a continuous representation\footnote{In fact we consider $2$-dimensional pseudorepresentations, but we stick with representations for the introduction.} with the property that the residual representation $\rhobar \coloneqq \rho \cmod{\m}$ is semisimple and \emph{multiplicity free}: either absolutely irreducible, or a sum of two distinct characters to $\F^\times$.
 Roughly, the objective is to show that the image of $\rho$ is as big as possible.

 Note that if $\rho$, or its restriction to an index-$2$ subgroup of $\Pi$, is reducible, then the image of $\rho$ is both well understood and not big.
-Similarly, one cannot expect a big-image result when the image of $\rho$ is isomorphic to that of $\ovl{\rho}$, as happens when $\rho$ arises from a modular form of weight one.
+Similarly, one cannot expect a big-image result when the image of $\rho$ is up to twist isomorphic to that of $\rhobar$, as happens when $\rho$ arises from a modular form of weight one.
 Let us call these three kinds of representations \emph{a priori small}.
+The a priori small representations are exactly those that are not strongly absolutely irreducible.
 Suppose now that $\rho$ is not a priori small.
-How big can we expect its image to be?
-We cannot expect $\rho$ to be surjective as its determinant need not be surjective.
-Nor can we expect the image of $\rho$ to contain $\SL_2(A)$ unless the image of $\rhobar$ contains $\SL_2(\F)$.
-We settle on the idea of \emph{fullness}.
-If $B$ is any ring and $\bbb$ is any nonzero ideal of $B$, the subgroup of $\SL_2(B)$ given by the kernel of reduction modulo $\bbb$ is a \emph{congruence subgroup} of $\SL_2(B)$ (of \emph{level} $\bbb$):
+We cannot expect $\rho$ to be surjective: even its determinant need not be surjective.
+Nor can we expect the image of $\rho$ to contain all of $\SL_2(A)$, unless the image of $\rhobar$ contains all of $\SL_2(\F)$.
+Following ideas of Hida, we settle on the notion of \emph{fullness}.
+If $B$ is any ring and $\bbb \subseteq B$ is any nonzero ideal, the subgroup of $\SL_2(B)$ given by the kernel of reduction modulo $\bbb$ is a \emph{congruence subgroup} of $\SL_2(B)$ (of \emph{level} $\bbb$):

-If the image of $\rho$, up to conjugation, contains a congruence subgroup for some subring $B$ of $A$, we say that $\rho$ is \emph{$B$-full}.
-In the special case where $A$ is a finite extension of $\Z_p$, the representation $\rho$ is $A$-full if and only if it contains an open subgroup of $\SL_2(A)$.
+If the image of $\rho$, up to conjugation, contains such a congruence subgroup, we say that $\rho$ is \emph{$B$-full}.
+A key part of the big-image game is the search for an optimal fullness ring --- or rather for an optimal equivalence class of \emph{fullness peers}, rings that each contain an ideal of the other.